-February half term is a challenging one.
+October half term is a challenging one.
 Its cold and often raining so outdoor activities can be a challenge.
-Saying that my boys love being outside despite the weather and we have booked in for a muddy assault course 🙂 Here are a few more half term ideas to keep those little ones entertained next week, with a budget in mind…. free and low cost half term ideas!
+Here are a few more half term ideas to keep those little ones entertained next week, with a budget in mind…. free and low cost half term ideas!

 Recycled Craft time

 A freebie treasure hunt sounds brilliant.
 Combine a brisk walk out in the country with a hunt for a box of treasure as well.
 Check out the website Geocaching and pop in a search for your postcode.
 I have just looked up mine and there are 10 treasure spots hidden near me.
-All are rated in term of when last found, how difficult they are to find and there.
+All are rated by when they were last found, how difficult they are to find.
 There are clues and directions to the spot.
-Its all very exciting.

 Free museums and other places of interest

 There are plenty of free museums and the like dotted around.
 One of our favourite is RAF Hendon, a brilliant place filled with tons of fun and interest for the children.
 So many hangers full of planes and helicopters.
 Its an incredible lesson in history.
 My boys really enjoyed their visit..see here for a full write up on a day out at RAF Hendon.
 London is full of free places to visit, the science museum is a great one or the natural history museum, although very busy during half term.
 Maybe get there early!

 Take a trip to your local council run cinema.
 I am very lucky to have nearby, one in Welwyn Garden City and then another in Letchworth.
 Welwyn Garden City is normally our cinema of choice.
 Tickets are much cheaper than the big cinemas such as Odeon and Cineworld.
 Make sure you have a zebra card if you’re off to the cinema in Welwyn to ensure cheaper prices and discounts on anything else you might purchase there.
 Here is a link to the cinema for full listings.